What is Clickjacking, its Type and How to prevent it?

 Conclusion:

-In a nutshell, it is safe to say that web applications are potentially vulnerable to clickjacking.
-Mentioned above is all the information regarding clickjacking that you must know.
+In a nutshell, it is safe to say that web applications are potentially vulnerable to it.
+Mentioned above is all the information regarding it that you must know.
 The world of the internet is going on and on, and there are new innovations on a daily basis, so you cannot deny the fact that the internet will soon eliminate manpower in many fields.

 Stay tuned with us if you want to know more about such versatile technologies.